Property tax in the United States: Cost

-Where recent comparable property sales are not available, a cost based approach may be used.
+Where recent comparable property sales are not available, a cost-based approach may be used.
 In this approach, the original or replacement cost of a property is reduced by an allowance for decline in value (depreciation) of improvements.
 In some jurisdictions, the amount of depreciation may be limited by statute.
-Where original cost is used, it may be adjusted for inflation or increases or decreases in cost of constructing improvements.
-Replacement cost may be determined by estimates of construction costs.
+Where the original cost is used, it may be adjusted for inflation or increases or decreases in the cost of constructing improvements.
+Estimates of construction costs may determine replacement cost.

 Income

-An alternative valuation may be used for income producing property based on economic concepts.
-Using the income approach, value is determined based on present values expected income streams from the property.
+An alternative valuation for income-producing property may be based on economic concepts.
+Using the income approach, value is determined by the present value of the property's expected income streams.
 Selection of an appropriate discount rate in determining present values is a key judgmental factor influencing valuation under this approach.

 Special use values

 Most taxing jurisdictions provide that property used in any of several manners is subject to special valuation procedures.
 This is commonly applied to property used for farming, forestry, or other uses common in the jurisdiction.
 Some jurisdictions value property at its "highest and best use", with some of these providing exceptions for homes or agricultural land.
 Special valuation issues vary widely among jurisdictions.